CodeYourFuture/CYF-Workshops/git-cli/committing.md

 ## Learning objectives

-- [ ] commit changes in the staging area
+- [ ] commit changes from the staging area

 First, double check the state of your **Working Tree** and your **Staging Area**